alxhotel/angular-openvidu/README.md

 In this demo you will see a use case of `angular-openvidu`, where you can test ALL the features included in this component.

+Follow the instructions from the [app's README](README-demo.md) to test it out.

 ### Features

 - Join a group call